Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

     **2- Request Date,**

-    - Required the Date of Retirement Request for Vacation.
+    - Required the Date of request for Retirement process.

     **3- Expected Date of Leaving,**

-    - Expected Date of Leaving from Organization.
+    - Expected Date of Leaving from Organization.(Particular Date for Leaving)

     **4- EOS Category,**